OpenSourceEconomics/econ-project-templates/docs/src/r_waf.rst

     def out_data(*args):
         return ctx.path_to(ctx, "OUT_DATA", *args)

-There is nothing complicated regarding this function, it is just supposed to avoid that we havt to type ``ctx.path_to(ctx, "OUT_DATA", *args)`` several times and thus make the code more readable.
+There is nothing complicated regarding this function.We use it to avoid that we havt to type ``ctx.path_to(ctx, "OUT_DATA", *args)`` several times and thus make the code more readable.
 For instance, if we want to specify the dependency *ajrcomment_all.txt* which lies in our *bld/out/data* folder, we now just have to call the above function using the argument "ajrcomment_all.txt", i.e. ``out_data("ajrcomment_all.txt")``.
 It then returns the ``ctx.path_to(ctx, "OUT_DATA", "ajrcomment_all.txt")`` object that we need to define the dependency.

-The second innovation regards the creation of the dependency lista for the creation of table 2 and table 3.
-A more python based way of creating dependency lists is employed which involves the creation of a dictionary and nested loops.
+The second innovation regards the creation of the dependency lists for the creation of table 2 and table 3.
+A more pythoninc way of creating dependency lists is employed which involves the creation of a dictionary and nested loops.
 The following part of the code creates a dictionary with keys *first_stage* and *second_stage*:

 .. code-block:: python